 If you’re a first-time business owner, all the paperwork and red tape might seem like an impossible hurdle to surmount.
-Our detailed checklist will keep you in the know regarding the most important steps of your entrepreneurial journey, and help you prevent taking the wrong ones.
+Our detailed checklist will inform you about the most important steps of your entrepreneurial journey, and help you prevent taking the wrong ones.

 Limited Company 101

-Otherwise known as “a private company limited by shares”, a Limited Company is by far the most common corporate structure in Ireland, as well as in other countries of the Commonwealth.
+Otherwise known as “a private company limited by shares”, a Limited Company is by far the most common corporate structure in Ireland and other countries of the Commonwealth.

 In layman’s terms, registering a Limited Company means that directors and shareholders can be held liable only for the capital they invested in the company.
 In other words, their personal assets won’t be affected in case of a corporate loss.

-So, a Limited Company has shared capital, limited liability, and meets audit exemption criteria.
+So, a Limited Company has shared capital, and limited liability, and meets audit exemption criteria.

-However, since there are different corporate structures available, it’s essential to opt for the one that’s best for your particular field and goals.
-Register now for Accountant Online’s Startup Webinar to get free advice before setting up a company in Ireland.
+However, since different corporate structures are available, it’s essential to opt for the one that’s best for your particular field and goals.
+Register now for Accountant Online’s Startup Webinar for free advice before setting up a company in Ireland.